cockroachdb/docs/v19.1/managed-authentication.md

 ## Node identity verification

-Use the `verify-full` [SSL mode](https://www.postgresql.org/docs/11/libpq-ssl.html) to verify a node’s identity.
+The [connection string](managed-connect-to-your-cluster.html) generated to connect to your application uses the `verify-full` [SSL mode](https://www.postgresql.org/docs/11/libpq-ssl.html) by default to verify a node’s identity.
 This mode encrypts the data in-flight as well as verifies the identity of the CockroachDB node, thus ensuring a secure connection to your cluster.
 Using this mode prevents MITM (Man in the Middle) attacks, impersonation attacks, and eavesdropping.

 To connect securely to your cluster using the `verify-full` mode: